-Kristin Frank, 52, has served as one of our directors since April 2018.
-Ms. Frank's career spanned 23 years at Viacom Inc., where she served from 2015 to 2017 as Chief Operating Officer of MTV.
+Kristin Frank, 53, has served as one of our directors since April 2018.
+Ms. Frank has served as President of AdPredictive, a software company delivering the industry's first outcomes-driven customer marketing intelligence platform, since September 2018.
+Before joining AdPredictive, Ms. Frank spent 23 years at Viacom Inc., where she served from 2015 to 2017 as Chief Operating Officer of MTV.
 From 2013 to 2015, Ms. Frank served as Executive Vice President of Viacom Music and Entertainment's Connected Content Division.
 From 2009 to 2012, Ms. Frank served as General Manager for MTV and VH1 Digital.
 From 2005 to 2009, she served as Chief Operating Officer at LOGO TV.
-Ms. Frank currently serves on the board of Gaia, Inc., a global digital video subscription service and on-line community.
-Ms. Frank holds a Bachelor of Business

-Administration in Finance from the University of Iowa.
-Ms. Frank was selected to serve on our Board due to her extensive knowledge of the media industry and leadership experience in management, operations, branding, social media, and digital content development, optimization and delivery.
+Ms. Frank currently serves on the board of Gaia, Inc., a global digital video subscription service and community and privately-held company boards of AdPredictive and Cornerstone Capital Group, an SEC-registered investment advisory that pursues financial returns alongside social impact.
+Ms. Frank holds a Bachelor of Business Administration in Finance from the University of Iowa.
+Ms. Frank was selected to serve on our Board due to her extensive knowledge of the media and data industries and leadership experience in management, operations, and digital media.

-Scott Kurnit, 64, has served as one of our directors since 2005.
-Mr. Kurnit is the Chairman of Keep Holdings, Inc., a media/commerce company and an active angel investor.
+Scott Kurnit, 65, has served as one of our directors since 2005.
+Mr. Kurnit is an active angel investor, advisor and coach.
 Mr. Kurnit founded and served as Chairman and Chief Executive Officer of About Inc., an online resource company.
-Mr. Kurnit serves on the boards of Keep Holdings and the Stein Eriksen Lodge.
-He has worked at the highest levels of Warner, Viacom, News Corp., PBS, IBM and MCI companies.
-Mr. Kurnit holds a B.A. in Sociology and Communications from Hampshire College.
+Mr. Kurnit serves on the board of the Stein Eriksen Lodge and has founded three companies in addition to About Inc. He has worked at the highest levels of Warner, Viacom, News Corp., PBS, IBM and MCI companies.
+Mr. Kurnit holds a B.A. in sociology and communications from Hampshire College.
 Mr. Kurnit was selected to serve as a director on our Board due to his extensive background and leadership positions with Internet, media and technology companies.